-This is the one that’s in Iceland, not the tropical one where couples frolic around all day.
+This is the one that’s in Iceland, not the tropical one where couples froliced around all day.
 It was formed in 1976 after a geothermal power plant came online in Svartsengi.

-It turned the waters around the area a very pale blue and someone at some point decided that it might be a good idea to try bathing in the crazy blue water.
+It turned the waters around the area pale blue, and someone decided it might be a good idea to try bathing in the crazy blue water.

 Not only is it said to be an incredible moisturizer, but some claim that regular use of it can even cure psoriasis.
-So go ahead, put on your bathing suit, and cover yourself with mud because you’ll have an amazing time at these hot springs.
+So wear your bathing suit, and cover yourself with mud because you’ll have an amazing time at these hot springs.

 #4.
 The Valley of Geysers

-This valley is the second-largest concentration of geysers in the world and it sits in a basin in Russia that is about 4 miles long.
-It’s a caldera, like most other geyser formations, but the water can be as hot as 480F under the ground.
+This valley is the second-largest concentration of geysers in the world, and it sits in a basin in Russia that is about 4 miles long.
+Like most other geyser formations, it’s a caldera, but the water can be as hot as 480F under the ground.

-The area is part of a UNESCO World Heritage Site and it is very remote – hiring a helicopter is the only feasible way to get there.
-The effort will be worth it, however, because the geysers pulsate in a way that’s reminiscent of the Bellagio Fountain in Las Vegas, NV.
+The area is part of a UNESCO World Heritage Site and is very remote – hiring a helicopter is the only feasible way.
+However, the effort will be worth it because the geysers pulsate in a way reminiscent of the Bellagio Fountain in Las Vegas, NV.

 #5.
 Yellow Dragon Mountain [Huanglong, Sichuan]

-One of the most visually stunning sets of hot springs is in Huanglong, China, and has numerous calcite pools that seem to be terraced into the hillside.
-There are literally thousands of different pools that make up the region and the entire area is a UNESCO World Heritage Site.
+One of the most visually stunning sets of hot springs is in Huanglong, China, with numerous calcite pools that seem terraced into the hillside.
+There are thousands of different pools that make up the region, and the entire area is a UNESCO World Heritage Site.

-It’s not just the hot springs that are the attraction here either.
-There’s a good chance that you’ll meet up with a Giant Panda as well.
+It’s not just the hot springs that are the attraction here, either.
+There’s a good chance you’ll also meet up with a Giant Panda.

 #6.
 Jigokudani Monkey Park

-Heavy snows are commonplace here, making it a difficult journey that is even more difficult because of a very narrow 2km trail that is required to reach the hot springs.
-You’ll have to make your way there in winter to catch the monkeys enjoying the hot springs, which further limits the exploration one can make.
+Heavy snows are commonplace here, making it an even more difficult journey because of a very narrow 2km trail required to reach the hot springs.
+You’ll have to make your way there in winter to catch the monkeys enjoying the hot springs, limiting the exploration one can make.

-The ancient city of Hierapolis was built on this site and even though the heat reaches boiling temperatures often, there are tadpoles that can be seen in some of the pools.
+The ancient city of Hierapolis was built on this site, and even though the heat reaches boiling temperatures often, some tadpoles can be seen in some of the pools.